mparker2/mparker_phd_thesis/introduction/text.md

 G4s are not the only DNA or RNA structures which occur specifically in sequences with high GC content and skew.
 Another structure is the R loop, which can form when transcription of a C-rich template strand to a G-rich RNA molecule occurs [@Reaban1994; @Li2005; @Ginno2012; @Ginno2013].
 This RNA molecule is complementary to the template strand, and can therefore form a DNA:RNA hybrid duplex, leaving the coding strand of the DNA in a single stranded form [@Skourti-Stathaki2014].
 Once formed, these hybrids are more thermodynamically stable than normal DNA:DNA duplexes [@Roberts1992].
 This could be partially explained to the formation of G4 structures in the G-rich single stranded DNA of the coding strand, which has been shown to occur during transcription in bacterial plasmids [@Duquette2004].

 R loop formation has been identified as a key component of class switch recombination (CSR) of immunoglobulin genes [@Daniels1995; @Reaban1990; @Yu2003].
 CSR is the process by which the constant region of the immunoglobulin heavy chain (IgH) gene is switched, changing the properties of the resultant antibody [@Stavenezer1996].
-Transcription of the IgH gene produces a long non-coding RNA (lncRNA) with a constitutive first exon containing the variable antigen binding domain.
+This process is mediated by the  Transcription of the IgH gene produces a long non-coding RNA (lncRNA) with a constitutive first exon containing the variable antigen binding domain.
 Splicing to an alternative second exon is determined by the pattern of cytokines that the cell is exposed to.
-The intron lariat removed by this splicing is debranched and re-linearised by the enzyme DRB1
+The intron lariat removed by this splicing is debranched and re-linearised by the enzyme DBR1 [

 \newpage